Home

 to help speed your progress

-Music software is released on a frequent basis and while there aren't many specific music practice software programs there are many others to support and enhance your practice.
-The main thing to remember when using any music software to support your practice is that it is you who is doing the practice - not the music software!
 You need to be sure the software you are using for music practice is making your instrumental practice more effective and efficient.
-For instance, Guitar Hero is a lot of fun, and it may even enhance your timing and hand-eye coordination... but it isnīt music practice software and it won't improve your real guitar playing!
+For instance, Guitar Hero is a lot of fun, and it may even enhance your timing and hand-eye coordination... but it isn´t music practice software and it won't improve your real guitar playing!
 Having said that, I have seen some people playing Guitar Hero who don't play guitar... but if they spent as much time playing guitar as guitar hero they would be AMAZING!

 Recording for evaluation